GiladFex/AmanMusic/README.md

 * Make a way that saved songs and playlists (and movies?) don't overflow and take more than screen width and height.

-* Trim to a square non-square album images.
+* Trim/crop to a square non-square album images.

 * Sending forms to right DBs.